Emeraude/Requests-pool/README.md

 A getter for the number of waiting requests.

+### rp.alive

+A getter to know if the request pool is alive.
+If *false*, no more requests can be added.

 ### rp.query(options[, data], cb)

 **options** is the same argument as passed to http.request() native method.